course-dprep/Airbnb_Ratings_Bedroom_Analysis/README.md

 # Research Method

 For this project, we will grab data from the InsideAirbnb project.
 More specifically, we will use listing scraping data, which we will prepare for analysis in RStudio.
-To test if the price per night has a significant effect on accommodation ratings, we will employ a regression analysis based on a linear model.
+To test if bedrooms per person has a significant effect on accommodation ratings, we will employ a regression analysis based on a linear model.
 This will allow us to look into the relationship better and lets us include control variables.
 This linear model will have the following variables.

 <br>